These Tables Of Values Represent Continuous Functions

 -0.998334

 This table represents a function that approaches 1 as x approaches 0 from both positive and negative directions, and f(0) = 1.
-From the limited information, it appears to be continuous at x = 0.
-That said, without knowing the function's definition, we can't definitively rule out more complex, rapidly oscillating behavior near x = 0 that might introduce a discontinuity.
+So from the limited information, it appears to be continuous at x = 0.
+Even so, without knowing the function's definition, we can't definitively rule out more complex, rapidly oscillating behavior near x = 0 that might introduce a discontinuity.

 Limitations of Tables of Values